 This collection of the best leadership books is your gateway to personal success.

 Choose the title that resonates best with you and commit to reading at least 10 pages per day.
-Become a leader that inspires.
+Become a leader that inspires and transforms.
 Not just an empty title.

-If you are looking for tips and strategies for more success in your career, head over to this post featuring 36 workplace success habits, and to this one about strategies you can use to increase your productivity.
+If you are looking for tips and strategies for more success in your career, then check out this blog posts:

 I wish you the best in your endeavors!